 Read more

 For example, if you’ve got a long way to go before taking your UKRF benefits, think about what you’re on track to receive and, if you’re currently making contributions, understand the impact that changing your choices will have on that final amount.
-You can to check your UKRF details, any time you like.
+You can log in to your pension account to check your UKRF details, any time you like.

 If you’re closer to retiring and thinking about how to take your UKRF benefits, we recommend that you get free, impartial guidance from MoneyHelper or speak with a financial adviser authorised by the Financial Conduct Authority to understand your options and help you decide.